This page was first published on the 25th of July, 2015 and last updated on the 2nd of May, 2017 by Patrick Carpen.

-But what if I had wrote an essay trying to convince my friend of the importance of exploiting Guyana’s Agricultural resource and potential?
+But what if I had written an essay trying to convince my friend of the importance of exploiting Guyana’s agricultural resources and potential?
 And what if I had explained my views on the abundant coconut resources.
 Perhaps my friend would have finally understood.

 Good writers make use of persuasive essays to get their points across.
-Because two people who grew on up opposite sides of the fences of life often collaborate for important projects, the power to write and speak convincingly should not be underestimated.
+Because two people who grew up on opposite sides of the fence of life often collaborate for important projects, the power to write and speak convincingly should not be underestimated.